matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 <br>

-> **If your account meets the requirements for using the "Alternative Withdrawal" tool, you can follow the steps below to proceed.**
+> **If your account meets the requirements for using the "Alternative Withdrawal" tool, proceed with the following steps.**

 3. Go to [Alternative Withdrawal](https://withdraw.zksync.io/).
 - *You can also access the “Alternative Withdrawal” tool on the [zkSync.io](http://zksync.io/) webpage under "zkTools.”*